-Program Requirements: The College has contracted the services of Castle Branch to review and monitor background checks, health records, training requirements and drug testing.
+Program Requirements: The College has contracted the services of CastleBranch to review and monitor background checks, health records, training requirements and drug testing.
 Students will submit the following documentation to their website prior to the designated date:

 - Background check includes a nationwide criminal history search and child, dependent adult and sex offender registry checks.
 Background checks will be evaluated per NICC's Background Check policy and by the lowa Bureau of EMS.
-Clinical participation is dependent on this evaluation. - Health records physical and immunizations (MMR, varicella, Hepatitis B, 2 step TB, Tdap and influenza). - Training CPR (American Heart Association Health Care Provider or American Red Cross Professional Rescuer), mandatory reporter of child and dependent adult abuse, HIPAA and blood borne pathogens. - Drug testing prior to clinical participation, random, post incident/ accident and suspicion.
+Clinical/field participation is dependent on this evaluation. - Health records physical and immunizations (MMR, varicella, Hepatitis B, 2 step TB, Tdap and influenza). - Training CPR (American Heart Association Health Care Professional BLS or American Red Cross CPR for Healthcare Providers), mandatory reporter of child and dependent adult abuse, HIPAA, and bloodborne pathogens. - Drug testing prior to clinical/field participation, random, post incident/ accident and suspicion.
 Students are required to be substance free throughout the program. - Health insurance students are required to maintain health insurance throughout the program. - · Iowa EMT certification

 In addition to meeting the above listed requirements, students must maintain these requirements throughout the program.
-Failure to remain compliant will result in denial for clinical participation.
-Clinical participation is required for program completion.
+Failure to remain compliant will result in denial for clinical/field participation.
+Clinical/field participation is required for program completion.